Transform the Fuzzy Caterpillar into a Beautiful Butterfly

 Bugs in all shapes and sizes crawl and fly about in our yard all summer long.
 Most are harmless (beware the bee sting!) and some are cute (did you see the ladybug?).

-This activity promotes gross motor movement.
+This caterpillar-to-butterfly craft can help you explore butterflies and caterpillars with your early learners.
+The activity prompts a conversation about the life of a caterpillar, and promotes gross motor movement.
 Kids can crawl like a caterpillar, crouch low and squeeze arms and legs in tight for a cocoon, then spread wings and swoop up and down like a butterfly.

 Caterpillar to butterfly activity